Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 However, there are certain situations where the organisation can refuse to give you access to the information (see: “When can my request be refused?” below).

-If you are given access, you should also be told of your right to ask for the information to be corrected (see: “How can I correct information held about me when it’s wrong?” below).
+If you are given access to the information, you should also be told of your right to ask for the information to be corrected (see: “How can I correct information held about me when it’s wrong?” below).

-Requests for access to personal information can be made verbally or in writing.
-Although your right to see the information is given by the Privacy Act, you don’t have to specifically mention the Privacy Act when you ask.
+Requests for access to your personal information can be made verbally or in writing.
+Although your right to see the information is given by the Privacy Act, you don’t have to specifically mention the Privacy Act when you ask for the information.

 Note: The Privacy Act uses the term “personal information” as a key term in this area.
-This doesn’t necessarily mean information that is particularly private or sensitive – it means information that’s about an identifiable individual person.
+Personal Information doesn’t necessarily mean information that’s particularly private or sensitive – it means information that’s about an identifiable individual person.

-How long do they have before they must reply to me?
+How long does an organisation have before they must reply to me?

 Privacy Act 2020, s 44